WillGasser/WillGasser/README.md

-# Hi, I'm Will Gasser
+# Hey, I'm Will Gasser

 I'm a software engineering student at Auburn University with a passion for pushing the boundaries of artificial intelligence.
 As Vice President of Auburn's ACM chapter, I keep myself involved across various software clubs with my vaorite being competitive programming team!